Will Laos tourism suffer after bootleg alcohol poisoning? – DW – 12/12/2024

 Will Laos tourism suffer after bootleg alcohol poisoning?December 12, 2024

-The recent deaths of six travelers by methanol poisoning in Laos has put the spotlight on moonshine alcohol in Southeast Asia's tourist hotspots.
+The recent deaths of six travelers by methanol poisoning in Laos has highlighted the issue of moonshine alcohol in Southeast Asia's tourist hotspots.

 The victims, from Australia, the UK, Denmark and the US, and aged between 19 and 28 years old, were staying at a hostel in the popular tourist town of Vang Vieng in November.